stocktonjenkins/cce-active-learning/README.md

 Two results files will be saved to the `log_dir` you specify in your config:

-- A `test_metrics.yaml` with metrics like MAE, RMSE, etc.
+- A `test_metrics.yaml` with metrics like MAE, RMSE, etc. and a summary of the calibration results (such as the mean MCMDs for each specified trial)
-- A `calibration_results.npz` file which can be loaded into a `CalibrationResults` object to see MCMD and ECE results.
+- A `calibration_results.npz` file which can be loaded into a `CalibrationResults` object to see granular MCMD and ECE results.

 ## Measuring Calibration